wicksy/vagrant-openshift/README.md

 deploy_metrics: Whether to deploy pod metrics collection (Cassandra/Hawkular) (default "false")
 ```

-The `openshift_ansible_version` can be used to check out an older version of the repository in the event of unresolved issues and problems with the
+The `openshift_ansible_version` can be used to check out an older version of the repository in the event of unresolved issues and problems with
-latest release (see Installation Notes above).
+the latest release (or any release).

 #### OpenShift Web Console